jggatc/nexus/README.txt

 Bfxr

-Instructions:
+Nexus Guide:
 Protect the integrity of the Nexus by maintaining data flow through the node network.

 As the Nexus's gatekeeper, guard the data flow to the Nexus while removing flashing corrupt data.
 Confront the infiltrating bots and repair the nodes damaged by their energy charges to ensure data transmission.
 Manage power reserves used by energy pulses and node repair, power is slowly restored from the network currents and energy surges provide power boost while the energy spikes drain power.
 Nexus's data processing and integration supports its virtual presence, and loss of its digital integrity that threaten system failure results in network shutdown.

-Controls:
+Controls
 Bot forward (UP/KP8/w)
 Bot reverse (DOWN/KP2/s)
 Bot left (LEFT/KP4/a)
 Bot right (RIGHT/KP6/d)
-Bot shoot (SPACE/KP0/z)
+Bot shoot (SPACE/KP0/z/LMouse)
 --directional (CTRL)
 Node repair (x)
 --directional (SHIFT)